firebolt-db/godocs/docs/Guides/using-the-sql-editor/using-the-sql-editor.md

 has_toc: false
 ---

-# Using the SQL editor
+# Query using the SQL editor
 {: .no_toc}

 * Topic ToC